dfyockey/RomanDigital/README.md

 > Q: "Why can't I change the font/text color/background color/widget corner curvature/etc?"
 >
-> A: Background _transparency_ can now be changed, with background fully white/black for 100% opacity in light/dark mode.
-As for other stylistic changes, I haven't gotten to them yet. (_Spoiler Alert!_  Variable app text color is planned for version 2.1.0.)
+> A: App text color can now be changed, as noted in the **Features** above.
+Also, background _transparency_ can be changed, with background fully white/black for 100% opacity in light/dark mode.
+As for other stylistic changes, I haven't gotten to them yet.

 > Q: "Why no seconds?"
 >